 To ensure that you will not waste your time by coming to the lab unprepared to do the assigned experiment, you are required to hand in a pre-lab report of no more than 4 pages.
-In this document you should explain: i) the purpose of this experiment ii) give a brief overview of the theories/principles underlying the experiment iii) give an outline of your experimental approach.
-Make sure that you provide solutions/answers to the exercises included in the lab write up for all of the experiments.
-These answers do not count as part of your 4 page limit.
+In this document you should explain: i) the purpose of this experiment ii) give a brief overview of the theories/principles underlying the experiment iii) give an outline of your experimental approach and iv) provide solutions/answers to the little problems included in the lab write up.
 More specifically you are expected to explain how you will use the equipment available in the lab, what kind of measurements you will make and what the purpose of these measurements is.
 Doing a good job on the prelab is important as it will assure that you will be able to use the lab time effectively and it will also provide the basis for your lab report.
 Before performing the experiment the instructor will discuss your prelab with you to make sure that there are no issues that will compromise your safety and prevent you from completing the work.
 You are welcome to see your instructor anytime about the experiment, especially the availability of the equipment you may need.